 The key is to ensure that the backup offers redundancy.
 Many organizations install multiple T-1 lines believing that this will offer the protection required.
 However, if both the primary and backup solutions are pulling from the same place, when one goes down, the other will soon follow.
 The solution to this problem is simple - diversity.

-One Ring Networks’ offers a range of comprehensive internet solutions to SMBs across Atlanta, GA, Houston, Dallas-Fort Worth and Athens, TX.
+One Ring Networks’ offers a range of comprehensive internet solutions to SMBs across California, Georgia, Texas, Maryland and Arizona.
 Our bundled fiber and fixed wireless internet solution helps to ensure redundancy and diversity for your network while our managed IT services method seeks to prevent any unexpected downtime.

 If you have any questions or would like to know more about our services, please contact the One Ring Networks team at 404-303-9900 or email firstname.lastname@example.org.